-Six structural costs of on-premise VMS most buyers underestimate.
+Six costs of on-prem VMS most buyers underestimate.

 Customer-hosted Windows server

 Milestone XProtect (Danish), HikCentral Pro (Chinese), DSS Pro (Chinese), Bosch BVMS (German), Exacq Vision (American JCI), Avigilon Unity (Canadian Motorola) all need a Windows or Linux server at the customer's site.
-Plus MS SQL Server CALs, OS patches, antivirus exclusions, backup strategy.
+Plus Microsoft SQL Server licences, OS patches, antivirus exclusions, backup strategy.

 18-25% annual maintenance

-Milestone Care Plus, Genetec SMA, Hikvision Software Assurance, Bosch SA - all charge 18-25% of licence price every year for security patches and version upgrades.
-Five years of SMA = 100-125% of the original licence again.
+Milestone Care Plus, Genetec SMA, Hikvision Software Assurance, Bosch SA - all charge 18-25% of the licence price every year for security patches and version upgrades.
+Five years of that fee = the original licence price again.

 Port-forward for remote viewing

-Every on-premise VMS needs an inbound port through the firewall for remote access.
-Post-ransomware, corporate IT mandates "no inbound ports" - exactly the failure mode that pushed integrators to Eagle Eye and TetherX in 2024-25.
+Every on-prem VMS needs an inbound port through the firewall for remote access.
+Post-ransomware, corporate IT often requires "no inbound ports" - which is exactly what pushed installers to Eagle Eye / Brivo and TetherX in 2024-25.

 Hardware refresh every 3-5 years

 Windows Server hardware ages out.
-DIVAR IP appliances, Husky NVRs, iSCSI fabrics all need replacement on a cycle.
-Cloud VSaaS makes that cost the vendor's problem.
+DIVAR IP appliances, Husky NVRs (Network Video Recorders), iSCSI storage fabrics all need replacement on a cycle.
+Cloud VSaaS makes that someone else's problem.

 Add-on modules billed separately

-LPR / ANPR, AI, facial recognition, access integration, multi-site federation - on-prem VMS bills each as a separate module.
-Genetec AutoVu, Bosch BIS, Milestone BriefCam, HikCentral AcuSeek all carry their own per-camera or per-server licence stack.
+LPR (Licence Plate Recognition) / ANPR, AI, facial recognition, access integration, multi-site federation - on-prem VMS bills each one as a separate module.
+Genetec AutoVu, Bosch BIS, Milestone BriefCam and HikCentral AcuSeek each carry their own per-camera or per-server licence stack.

 NDAA compliance limits

-HikCentral and DSS Pro are banned in US federal-adjacent deployments under NDAA Section 889.
-Canada banned Hikvision officially in 2025, UK and AU restricting on government sites.
-On-prem migration off banned VMS is harder than swapping cloud subscriptions.
+HikCentral and DSS Pro are banned in US federal-adjacent deployments under NDAA Section 889 (the US trade rule that prohibits federal use of Chinese cameras).
+Canada's Hikvision ban became official in 2025; UK and Australia restrict government sites.
+Migrating off a banned VMS is harder than swapping cloud subscriptions.

 Same management function.
 Two deployment models.